-Digital scholarship is an area of research and teaching that uses digital technologies to extend the life of scholarly sources, facilitate information sharing, serve as research and teaching tools, and help yield new findings.
+Digital scholarship is an area of research and teaching that uses digital technologies to extend the life of scholarly sources and create research tools, with a view to facilitating information sharing and new research findings.
 Sponsored by the University's Research Committee, the Digital Scholarship Grant aims to share the valuable scholarly sources academics creates or gathers throughout their research activities with the community.
 These primary sources, data, or academic information have a significant value beyond usage for the original research.

 Sharing scholarly sources can contribute to the overall notability of the university via: